 - dash of cinnamon and/or freshly grated nutmeg (optional)

-- Next, heat your waffle maker and spray or brush lightly with oil.
+- COOK THE WAFFLES: Next, heat your waffle maker and spray or brush lightly with oil.
 (If serving immediately, you can also turn your oven to “Warm” here to keep the first batch of waffles as nice as the last.)
 When the waffle maker is ready, ladle enough of your batter to just fill the heat plate.
 Shut the lid and cook until golden brown (if serving immediately) or light brown if you’re freezing them for later.